 Whichever investment style you work to, having a clearly-documented, well-considered investment strategy is an essential first step in your investment journey – and, after you’ve been investing for a while, a review of your strategy to ensure it still aligns with your goals and current circumstances is highly recommended.

-Modified from an article published in August 2021, by Canstar’s Content Producer, this article was published in September 2022 and may be revised periodically to update to current information.
+Modified from an article published in August 2021, by Canstar’s Content Producer.
+Posted with permission.